 AFTERMATH: RETURNING TO THE RUINS OF MOSUL’S OLD CITY

-Seventy-five-year-old Kasim Hussein took a long drag from his cigarette while he stood outside the ruins of his home in the ancient quarter of the city of Mosul in northern Iraq.
-“Every day we saw people dying,” he recalled of life under Islamic State control.
+Seventy-five-year-old Kasim Hussein took a long puff of his cigarette while he stood outside the ruins of his once beautiful home.
+“Every day we saw people dying,” he recalled of life under Islamic State control in the ancient quarter of the city of Mosul in northern Iraq.
 “Around 100 people were executed every day.
 If you smoked cigarettes, they would cut your fingers.
 If your trousers were long, they put you in jail for one month.”

 In the final weeks of the offensive, Iraqi forces advanced from all sides, closing in on militants in the city’s historic centre and the last remaining pocket of ISIS-held territory.
 The area’s narrow streets, however, restricted access to Humvees and other military vehicles, forcing Iraqi soldiers to fight in close quarters on foot and by air.
 As traumatized and malnourished civilians fled across the frontlines, US-led coalition airstrikes targeted ISIS militants hiding amongst civilians’ homes, leaving large areas of the Old City in ruins.

 In July 2017, then Prime Minister of Iraq Haider al-Abadi declared victory over ISIS in the city of Mosul.
 With an end to the bloodshed, the city began the long and difficult process of healing and rebuilding the infrastructure and livelihoods that had been destroyed.
 Displaced families began returning to what remained of their once beautiful homes, determined to reconstruct their lives post-ISIS.